by Chris Woodford. Last updated: November 4, 2023.

 Privacy and cookies

 Our website does not collect or store any personal information about you.
-It does not set "cookies" (small files stored on your computer) or use any other tracking mechanisms (transparent GIFs, web beacons, and so on).
+It does not use persistent "cookies" (small files stored on your computer that last beyond your current session) or any other tracking mechanisms (transparent GIFs, web beacons, and so on).
 However, most of our pages display advertisements and the advertising companies we work with try to serve relevant and useful advertisements to our readers by storing what are known as third-party cookies on your computer.
-Most of our pages also contain "sharing" buttons, including the Facebook "Like" and Google + buttons, which may also set third-party cookies on your computer.
+Most of our pages also contain the Facebook "Like", which may set third-party cookies on your computer.

 This is our formal copyright and legal notice covering all the material we publish on explainthatstuff.com.
 You might also like to read our general guide to using material from this website.
 The simplest way to avoid any kind of legal problem for yourself or your organization is to ask for permission before you use something.
 Please do feel entirely free to contact us if you have any queries, you'd like to discuss reprinting or reusing our articles, or you'd like us to confirm whether some use you have in mind is "fair use" or otherwise okay.
 We are always happy to help—and generally we'll reply within a day or so.